MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

    - Devices can be freely enrolled into or unenrolled from SEMM when they are in Mode 0.

 2. **Mode 1 (Enterprise Mode):**
-   - This mode is activated when a device is enrolled into SEMM using a configuration package.
+   - This mode is activated when a device is enrolled into SEMM.
    - In Enterprise Mode, the firmware settings defined by the SEMM configuration package are applied, and users cannot modify these settings.
    - To make changes to the firmware settings or to unenroll a device from SEMM, the device must be reverted to Mode 0, which requires the SEMM certificate and the appropriate tools.

+3. **Mode 3 (Port authentication Mode)**
+   - This mode is activated when a device is enrolled into SEMM.
+   - In this mode, the firmware settings defined by the SEMM configuration package are applied, and users cannot modify these settings.

 The ability to switch between these modes provides flexibility for IT administrators.
 You can set up devices with the necessary restrictions for enterprise use (Mode 1) and revert to a more open configuration (Mode 0) when needed, such as during device setup, maintenance, or decommissioning.